 You might already be aware that many industries are currently dealing with shortages, delays, and interruptions to their service due to ongoing global supply issues.

-The motor vehicle repair industry is no exception, so we wanted to outline the current challenges faced by RSA Motability (RSAM) and their repairers and explain why any insurance repairs your vehicle needs may take slightly longer than have done in the past.
+The motor vehicle repair industry is no exception, so we wanted to outline the current challenges faced by RSA Motability (RSAM) and their repairers.
+Read this article to learn why any insurance repairs your vehicle needs may take slightly longer than have done in the past.

 Why could my repairs take longer?

 Did you know?

 You can now easily see the details of your insurance cover and manage your named drivers in the ‘Insurance cover’ section of your Motability Scheme online account, saving you a call to RSAM.